-Sophie attended UC Irvine, where she held leadership positions in organizations associated with the LGBT Center, supported and developed research projects, and earned a bachelor of art in Criminology, Law and Society with a minor in Queer Studies.
-She provided in-depth quantitative and qualitative data analysis for the UC Irvine Department of Criminology, Law and Society for a project researching violence among youth in detention facilities to inform preventative reforms in the California Department of Juvenile Justice.
+Sophie attended UC Irvine, where she held leadership positions in organizations associated with the LGBT Center, supported and developed research projects, and earned a Bachelor of Arts in Criminology, Law and Society with a minor in Queer Studies.
+She provided in-depth qualitative data analysis for the UC Irvine Department of Criminology, Law and Society for a project researching violence among youth in detention facilities to inform preventative reforms in the California Department of Juvenile Justice.
 Through her involvement in this project she was awarded an undergraduate research fellowship to pursue her own research focused on attitudes toward masculinity as it relates to violence in detention facilities.
 Sophie has also mentored youth to provide energy efficiency services and resources with Rising Sun Energy Center in Berkeley, an organization that provides career training to youth and free energy audits to the community.
 She recruited volunteers with the OUSD Family Engagement Unit, where she gained experience in community outreach and youth development.
 A proud bay area native, Sophie has travelled extensively to continually learn and broaden her worldview.

 Lizette I. Pérez, Esq., Evaluation Associate